AFRICAN AIR TRAVEL TIPS

 Stay at a Guesthouse!

 If you are arriving at Johannesburg, South Africa, I highly recommend that you stay at a guesthouse overnight and continue your journey to your final hunting destination the next morning.
 Many outfitters will wait for you to emerge after clearing customs and will whisk you into a van for the 3 – 5 hour drive to your hunting camp.
 Since most flights from the US arrive in the late afternoon, you will not get to camp until after dark.
 You will have to spend the first hour of your first hunting day sighting in your rifle.
 If you overnight at the guest house, you can eat dinner, relax and get a good night of sleep before continuing your journey.
 Your PH can pick you up in the morning after you have had breakfast.
 You will then have time to stop at the wine store, grocery store or other stops that you desire to make on the way to camp.
 Remember, you may not see a town or stores again for several days!
 You will then be able to sight your rifle in upon arrival in the afternoon, get acclimated to your camp and room, have a relaxing supper and be ready for the start of your great adventure.
 I have done it both ways, and this is the only way I will ever travel to Africa!
-I highly recommend the Afton Safari Lodge.
-They will pick you up at the airport, have great secure accommodations, will take you to a good restaurant, and will deliver you back to the airport to continue your journey.
-For around $80 - $100 per night it is a great bargain!
+I highly recommend the African Sky Botique Hotel.
+They will pick you up at the airport, have great secure accommodations,have fabulous food with a varied menu, and will deliver you back to the airport to continue your journey.
+For the price and the services offered, it is a great bargain!

 Beware Weight Limit Differences